GabrielCFigueira/heatSim2/README.md

-# exercise4
+# heatSim2
-4th version of HeatSim, exercise4
+2nd version of HeatSim

 Now using the paradigm of shared memory in multi-threaded programming.
 This program will prematurelly exit if the new values calculated are below an arbitrary value defined by the user.